bpherrick/mightiest-velociraptor-4895a/content/pages/posts/our-god-journey.md

   extra: []
   type: stackbit_page_meta
 layout: post
+excerpt: "Most of you know the saying...or some variation of it. \"Whenever God closes a door, He opens a window\".
+Well, that in a nutshell is how our God journey began.\_"
 ---
 ##### Most of you know the saying...or some variation of it.
 "Whenever God closes a door, He opens a window".
 Well, that in a nutshell is how our God journey began.